 During the year ended June 30, 2018, the Company signed a Letter of Intent ("LOI") to acquire the Bolton Bay gold project located 120km west of Thunder Bay adjacent to the east boundary of Benton's Bark Lake project.
 Benton has the option to earn a 100% interest in Bolton Bay by making cash payments totaling \$174,000 (\$12,000 paid) and by issuing 425,000 common shares (50,000 issued) over a period of 5 years following the execution of the LOI.
-The vendor will retain a 2% NSR ofwhich the Company can purchase 1% NSR for \$1 million and retains a right of first refusal to purchase the remaining 1% NSR.
+The vendor will retain a 2% NSR of which the Company can purchase 1% NSR for \$1 million and retains a right of first refusal to purchase the remaining 1% NSR.
 The Company received regulatory approval of the agreement in the current period.

 The Bolton Bay project has the potential to host gold as well as copper-nickel-platinum-palladium mineralization of economic interest.
 Recent work completed by the vendor has identified mafic intrusive rock units similar to those hosting copper-nickel-platinum-palladium mineral-rich boulders found on the Bark Lake property.
-Historical work completed by Falconbridge and Inco Ltd. identified numerous mineralized zones across the property.
+Historical work completed by Falconbridge Ltd. and Inco Ltd. identified numerous mineralized zones across the property.
 Diamond drilling by Falconbridge in 1974 returned intercepts of 0.13 oz/t gold over 23ft (4.46gpt over 7.01m) including 0.288 oz/t gold over 10 feet (9.87gpt over 3.05m).

-During the period ended September 30, 2018, the Company completed a trenching program on the project that included at total of eight mechanically-stripped areas over a 3.5km strike length in locations of previously known gold mineralization and newly identified prospective zones.
+During the period ended December 31, 2018, the Company completed a trenching program on the project that included at total of eight mechanically-stripped areas spread over a 3.5km strike length in locations of previously known gold mineralization and newly identified prospective zones.
 A total of 137 channel samples was cut and 72 grab samples collected and submitted for assay.

-Results from the Company's sampl ng at the historical 'West Zone" range from trace to 20 th Au in grab samples, as well as up to 0.90 gpt over 17m in channel sampling.
+Results from the Company's sampling at the historical 'West Zone" range from trace to 20.2gpt Au in grab samples, as well as up to 0.90gpt over 17m in channel sampling.
 The stripping of overburden at the West Zone uncovered a vertical quartz breccia pipe hosting the gold mineralization.
 The vertical nature of this structure may have negatively affected the drilling strategy carried out by historical exploration.
 The sporadic nature of the higher-grade gold concentrations makes the West Zone a good candidate for bulk sampling and future diamond drilling.

 Of particular interest to the Company is a new deformation/shear zone containing green mica (fuchsite or roscoelite), quartz and quartz carbonate within a silicified volcanic over 16m containing 0.42gpt Au over 7.5m including 1.2gpt over 1m.
-More channel sampling in this area will be completed shortly to determine the full width of the zone.
+More channel sampling in this area will be completed to determine the full width of the zone.
 Each trench had channel samples containing anomalous gold assays associated with deformed rock related to shearing.

-Subsequent to September 30, 2018, the Company commenced diamond drilling at the Bolton Bay project.
-The program will consist of approximately 400m and is designed to test several areas on the project including two holes that will target the projected down plunge mineralization envelope of the historical 'West Zone.
-A third hole will test a newly discovered deformation/shear zone containing green mica (fuchsite or roscoelite), quartz and quartz carbonate within a silicified volcanic which graded 0.42g/t Au over 7.5m including 1.2g/t Au over 1m.
-A fourth hole will test a copper-nickel-platinum-palladium target where anomalous mineralization was discovered at surface.
+During the period ended December 31, 2018, the Company completed diamond drilling at the Bolton Bay project.
+The program was designed to test several areas on the project including two holes that targeted the projected down plunge mineralization envelope of the historical 'West Zone.
+The third hole tested a newly discovered deformation/shear zone containing green mica (fuchsite or roscoelite), quartz and quartz carbonate within a silicified volcanic which graded 0.42g/t Au over 7.5m including 1.2gpt Au over 1m.
+The fourth hole tested a copper-nickel-platinum-palladium target where anomalous mineralization was discovered at surface.